mehrnooshda/ads/README.md

 The API endpoints are documented using the OpenAPI Specification.
 Refer to the API documentation for details on available endpoints, request formats, and responses.

+## Postman
+Postman Collection is provided in the route directory.
+There is no environment needed for calling APIs via postman (The specifications are provided in the url paths!)

 ## Testing

 To run the unit tests for the project, use the following command: